DAFoam/DAFoam.github.io/pages/mydoc/mydoc_user_guide_openfoam.md

 - run                  // script to execute simulation
 </pre>

 These steps will be elaborated on in the coming sections with particular emphasis on the `0.orig`, `constant`, and `system` directories.
-It is intended that the user reads this documentation carefully to gain a basic understanding of OpenFOAM.
+It is intended that the user read this documentation carefully to gain a basic understanding of OpenFOAM.
 It is also recommended to follow along in the tutorial cases to recreate the simulation and post-process using ParaView (Don't have ParaView?
-Download ParaView for free, [here!](https://www.ParaView.org/download/)).
+Download it [here!](https://www.ParaView.org/download)).

 ## 1. Boundary and Initial Conditions - 0.orig
 The `0.orig` directory contains both the boundary conditions and the initial field values for the simulation.
-For clarity purposes it should be noted here that this simulation contains a `wing` boundary (wall), an `inout` boundary (far field domain), and two symmetry planes (one for either side of the airfoil) as denoted by Fig.1.
+For clarity purposes, it should be noted here that this simulation contains a `wing` boundary (wall), an `inout` boundary (far field domain), and two symmetry planes (one for either side of the airfoil) as denoted by Fig.1.

 <img src="{{ site.url }}{{ site.baseurl }}/images/user_guide/openfoam_naca_mesh.png" width="500" />